 The office of the Drugs Controller General (India) [DCG(I)] grants approval of manufacture/import of new drugs for marketing in the country.
 This office is also responsible for grant of permission to conduct clinical trials of new drugs including Investigational New Drugs.

 During a new drug’s early preclinical development, the sponsor’s primary goal is to determine if the product is reasonably safe for initial use in humans and if the compound exhibits pharmacological activity that justifies commercial development.
 Demonstration of safety and efficacy of the drug product for use in humans is essential before the drug product can be approved for import or manufacturing and marketing in the country.
-The Rules 122A, 122B and 122D, 122 DA, 122E of Drugs and Cosmetics Rules and Appendix I, IA and VI of Schedule Y, describe the information/data required for approval of clinical trial and/or to import or manufacture of new drug for marketing in the country.
+As per the Rules 2, 21, 23, 33 , Chapter VIII , and as per the requirements of Schedule 1 to 8 of New Drugs & Clinical Trials Rules-2019, the information/data required for approval of clinical trial and/or to import or manufacture of new drug/investigational New Drug for marketing in the country needs to be submitted at CDSCO Sugam online portal for further review by authorities at CDSCO for grant of permission for various stages of clinical trials and Bioequivalence studies till the marketing authorization/New Drug Approval is obtained.

 The IND application must ideally contain information in three broad areas: